Requests for planning proposals

 - Environmental Planning and Assessment Regulation 2000 - Part 2 Environmental Planning Instruments.

-- A Guide to Preparing Planning Proposals (NSW Department of Planning and Environment, December 2018).
+- A Guide to Preparing Planning Proposals (NSW Department of Planning, Industry and Environment, December 2018).
 In particular, see chapter 2 The parts of a planning proposal and attachment 1 Information checklist.

-- A Guide to Preparing Local Environmental Plans (NSW Department of Planning and Environment, December 2018).
+- A Guide to Preparing Local Environmental Plans (NSW Department of Planning, Industry and Environment, December 2018).

 Additionally, applicants should visit the Department of Planning, Industry and Environment's website to view information about the local environmental plan making process including information about the Standard Instrument, the gateway process, local planning directions, LEP practice notes and circulars, model local provisions and LEP mapping standards.

 This basic content may be supplemented by studies, reports, architectural plans, drawings and other graphical information that assists with explaining and justifying the planning proposal.